- Written by Dr.Mehmet Demircioglu

 Many patients also notice tightness, mild burning, itching, numbness, and a strange feeling when touching nearby areas.
 These sensations can feel worrying, but in many cases they reflect tissue healing and nerve sensitivity after surgery.

 A small amount of dried blood can also be seen around the grafts in the first stage.
-This does not automatically mean that a graft has been lost.
+This does not always mean that a graft has been lost.

-What I want to see is a scalp that becomes cleaner, softer, and less inflamed as the days pass.
-Even if the appearance is not beautiful yet, the direction should be toward settling.
+What matters is the direction of healing.
+The scalp should become cleaner, softer, and less inflamed as the days pass, even if the appearance is not beautiful yet.

-For a more complete view of the early healing period, I recommend reading my guide on important points after a hair transplant.
+For a more complete view of the early healing period, I recommend reading my guide on hair transplant aftercare.
 The first 10 to 14 days are mainly about protecting the grafts, washing correctly, and avoiding unnecessary trauma.

-The most important question is whether the scalp is slowly calming down.
+The first question is whether the scalp is slowly settling.
 If redness, swelling, and discomfort are gradually improving, that is usually a reassuring direction.

 Healing does not always move in a perfectly straight line.
 One morning can look a little more red than the previous evening, especially after washing, sweating, poor sleep, or too much checking under strong bathroom light.

-That does not automatically mean there is a problem.
-I always tell patients to judge the trend over several days, not one frightening mirror moment.
+That does not always mean there is a problem.
+Judge the trend over several days, not one frightening mirror moment.

 When can scabs become a warning sign instead of normal healing?